Skip to main content

 The Challenge

 The theme for the challenge this year is hope.
-As you wrap up your summer, we challenge you to reflect on the moments that lit that spark.
-What gave you hope—in a person, a place, a conversation, a small act of kindness or courage?
+In these uncertain and often overwhelming times, we’re asking: Has something about your DukeEngage experience sparked new hope for the future?
+What lit that spark?
+A person, a place, a conversation, a small act of kindness or courage?
 And how might that sense of hope shape what comes next for you?

 You can enter by yourself, with your DukeEngage group, or both!